-Money makes the world go round, so what is the problem with money?
+Money, money, money.
+Money makes the world go round.
+So, what is the problem with money?
 Well, money is the root of all evil, or so we are told.
 It is the bane of our existence.
 It is the source of our despair, especially if you don’t have money and therefore can’t get enough of it to eat.

 Money, money, money.

 Money is bad, and that is the bottom line.

 Personally, I don’t think so.
 Consider my own work; consider this book.
 As a writer of my ilk writing a book of this nature, I have often been approached by people suggesting that I should give this book away for free.
 It is a critical book they say, and it is an important book, so shouldn’t you make it (pick freely or free here) freely available free?
 After all, you can’t charge for something as basic and important as this information, right?
 The question always bothers me, and sets up a bit of a conflict.
 I agree with the sentiment, to a degree.
 The information that I provide should be accessible to everyone who wants it; but should it be free?
 Personally, I don’t think so.
 Having spent thousands and thousands of hours writing, it seems disrespectful and insensitive to ask someone something like that.
 You don’t go up to the baker of your daily bread and say, “hand over the bread ‘cause I’m entitled”, do ya?

 Of course not!

 To do that would not only dishonor and disrespect the work that the baker put in, but it would be insensitive to the fact that in this western world you cannot do anything without money, you cannot even eat.
 I mean, I live in a nice house, but I cannot grow food where I live because I couldn’t afford a yard big enough to grow food.
 What is worse, because of the way the global economy is set up, I cannot even barter my services.
 How am I going to barter my English writings and books for bananas grown by a Latin American field laborer, or clothes sewn by a Chinese worker in a factory?
 The truth is, I cannot.